godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 Traits
 ------

-Traits are collections of behaviors and attributes that classes can use to guarantee functionality to themselves and other objects that may be attempting to use them.
+Since Godot 4.x, GDScript supports traits, which are collections of behaviors and attributes that classes can use to guarantee functionality to themselves and other objects that may be attempting to use them.

 Like classes, by default all ``.gdt`` files are unnamed traits, and you must reference